 Homogeneity also creates a pressure to conform as people don’t like to stand or feel isolated.
 People in groups will often change their opinion, not because they believe the majority view, but because it is easier to change their opinion than to challenge the group’s view.

 As a result independent thinking is compromised by group think.
 Indeed, James Surowiecki in The Wisdom of Crowds argues that the greater the influence a group’s members have on each other, and the more personal interaction there is between members, the more likely they will make a poor decision.

-The psychologist Irving Janis published a book in 1972 which argued that groupthink was responsible for the US not being prepared for the Japanese attack on Pearl Harbour in 1941.
-Admiral Kimmel and his staff ignored clear warnings about a Japanese attack on Pearl Harbour because of a culture of group cohesion and lack of critical thinking.
+The psychologist Irving Janis published a book in 1972 which argued that groupthink was responsible for the US not being prepared for the Japanese attack on Pearl Harbor in 1941.
+Admiral Kimmel and his staff ignored clear warnings about a Japanese attack on Pearl Harbor because of a culture of group cohesion and lack of critical thinking.

 Janis argued that the Bay of Pigs disaster (the planned invasion of Castro’s Cuba in 1961) was also caused by groupthink.
 More recently I would argue the Kendall Jenner Pepsi ad in 2017 is probably the result of groupthink as it was produced by Pepsi’s in-house agency, Creators League Studio.

 Apart from a being clumsily executed, the Pepsi ad tries to benefit commercially from protest movements such as Black Lives Matter.
 This is morally wrong, but it also shows a complete lack of understanding of the nature of these types of protests and demonstrates how out of touch the group who produced the ad were with this segment of American society.

 If members of the team had taken the effort to go to a protest march and discuss the feelings of people participating then this execution may have never been taken forward.
 Observations and interviews at a march would have given them a sense of the strength of the raw emotions involved and the importance of the issues behind such protests.